Choosing a forsythia

 According to the habit and use

 Conversely, medium and large forsythias are perfect for the back of a flowering bed due to their upright habit.
 This profusion of small golden-yellow flowers on erect branches beautifully complements spring-flowering shrubs, perennials, or spring bulbs.
-In hedges, pair them with evergreen shrubs to maintain a lovely display even after the flowers fade.
+In hedges, pair them with evergreen shrubs to maintain a lovely display even after the flowers have faded.
 Having little interest in summer, dress up a forsythia by planting a summer-flowering clematis at its base.
 The forsythia then serves as a support for climbing plants that adds a splash of colour to the green foliage.
 You can also plant your large forsythia as a specimen or even train it against a wall!

 Forsythia as a specimen, in a mixed hedge, or in a rockery